Hungary is starting to look a bit like Russia. Here's why

 The stadium represents much of what Hungarians are becoming frustrated with -- corruption allegations have begun to spread through Orban's government and questions are regularly raised about the way lucrative government contracts are awarded.

-Janoshe Abraham, a 59-year-old woman who works at the larger of Felcsut's two grocery stores, is vocally critical of Orban.
+Janosne Abraham, a 59-year-old woman who works at the larger of Felcsut's two grocery stores, is vocally critical of Orban.

 "Where is all the money?
 He just steals it all and doesn't spend it on anything useful, like healthcare," she said.